limine-bootloader/limine/README.md

-It is possible to pass `make` additional flags, most relevantly, `TOOLCHAIN=`, which allows one to specify an alternative toolchain for the build system to use (the default is `x86_64-elf`, falling back to no-triple, or host, toolchain).
+It is possible to pass `make` additional flags, most relevantly, `TOOLCHAIN=`, which allows one to specify an alternative toolchain for the build system to use (the default is `limine`, resulting in program names like `limine-gcc`, falling back to no-prefix, or host, toolchain).

 The generated bootloader files are going to be in `bin`.